Obama To Lay Out Plan For Immigration Overhaul

 LIASSON: After the last attempt at immigration legislation died in the lame duck session of Congress, Hispanic leaders took out their frustration on the White House.
 They wanted the president to do more to fulfill his campaign pledge to pass a bill, and now he is.

-Representative LUIS GUTIERREZ (Democrat, Illinois): I have to tell you, we're headed in the right direction.
+LUIS GUTIERREZ: I have to tell you, we're headed in the right direction.
 I'm more optimistic than I've been in recent memory.

 LIASSON: So the president has reassured his own base on this issue, but now he needs a bipartisan process in Congress, and on that score Gutierrez isn't optimistic.

 GUTIERREZ: When we had a majority of 40 votes in the House and 10 in the Senate, we didn't do it and we couldn't do it even during the lame duck session.
 It's very unlikely we're going to do it now.

 LIASSON: Republicans say they want to pass bills that would enhance border security - not legalize undocumented workers.
 But GOP strategist Marty Wilson thinks that's shortsighted.
 Wilson ran Carly Fiorina's Senate race in California, a race he says she lost because she didn't get enough Hispanic votes.

 MARTY WILSON: The hard line approach on immigration, which is find them, arrest them and throw them out, is not going to work.
 You know, Latinos are a growing population.
 In a state like California, they're a growing political force, and unless we come up with a better way to talk about immigration, we're going to continue to way underperform, and that does not indicate that you're going to win many elections.

 LIASSON: Wilson thinks Republicans should add a guest worker program to their border security bills - that would allow them to appear welcoming to Hispanics without angering their conservative base with talk of amnesty.